IoannisKaldiris/Bio/README.md

 # Hi 👋 I'm Ioannis Kaldiris

 💫 **About Me:**
 I’m a Computer Science student currently attending Computer Engineering and Informatics Department at University of Patras.
 I’m honing my software skills with hard work and passion for the field of software development.
-My area of expertise consists of object-oriented programming, functional programming, databases, data structures and full stack development.
+My area of expertise consists of object-oriented programming, functional programming, data structures and full stack development.

 🚀 **What I'm Up To:**
 - 🤖 Designing and implementing a collaborative system for aid requests after natural disasters.